8 Jira-Salesforce Integration Use Cases to Streamline Sales & Support Teams

 When sales submits RFP requests, teams need to link them to Salesforce Opportunities and keep the status in sync as proposals progress.

-• Solution: The RFP request in Jira automatically links to the Salesforce Opportunity.
+Solution: The RFP request in Jira automatically links to the Salesforce Opportunity.
 As Opportunity stages change, connected Jira work items get updated.
 As Jira work items progress, related Salesforce fields get updated as well.
-This replaces manual status updates and reporting with automated workflows.
+The bidirectional link means neither team has to manually check the other system for status changes.

 When someone submits an RFP request in Jira, we can link it directly to the Salesforce opportunity.
 It’s saved us so much time.